 Down the years, we’ve been remarkably blessed with engaging, generous, fascinating and wacky neighbours.
 Until recently we shared a Weaver’s Cottage with the modest and unassuming Anjali Joseph who has written two internationally acclaimed novels and lectured in English Literature at the Sorbonne.
 And there was dear old Colin with his signature horn-rimmed glasses who bought my house and all its contents in Walthamstow, lock, stock and barrel.
 His kindness eased our passage to paradise and when we got there, we found ourselves sharing a garden with Beril and Vadim…

-…a maverick and un-wed Turkish couple who had escaped the conformity of Ankara to join us in the garden of sin.
-As soon as the sun went down, the stage was set for our regular Bacchanalia.
-Liam would fire up the tea lights hanging from the branches of the olive tree and Vadim would crack open the rakı.
-Vadim was a committed party animal, a portly, rosy-cheeked percussionist in his late fifties, obsessed with drums and wedded to his growing collection of traditional Turkish tombak.
+…a maverick and unwed Turkish couple who had escaped the conformity of Ankara to take possession of Stone House No. 1 and join us in the garden of sin.
+Vadim was a retired rock and roller, a portly, rosy-cheeked percussionist in his late fifties, obsessed with drums and wedded to his collection of Turkish darbukas.
 Beril was a good decade younger than her rhythm and blues man and bore more than a passing resemblance to Kate Bush in her Home Counties years.
-She tolerated Vadim’s banging with good grace but preferred the gloomy Gallic romanticism of Charles Aznavour to the guitar riffs of Santana.
-She also had a volcanic temper and a fuse the length of a Swan Vesta.
+She tolerated Vadim’s banging with good grace but preferred the gloomy Gallic romanticism of Charles Aznavour to the guitar riffs of Eric Clapton.